 Uniequational linear models

 Let’s consider an uni-equational linear model, i.e. with in (Equation 14.2), is expressed in compact matrix notation as: where and represent the true parameters and residuals in population.
-Let’s consider a sample of -observations extracted from a population, then the matrix of the regressors reads while the vectors of dependent variable and of the residuals reads Hence, the matrix of data is composed by:
+Let’s consider a sample of -observations extracted from a population, then the matrix of the regressors reads as in Equation 13.1, while the vectors of dependent variable and of the residuals reads Hence, the matrix of data is composed by:

 Estimators of b

-Let’s denote with the parameter space, i.e. , and with an estimator function of the unknown true parameter .
-Then, the function defines an estimator of , meaning it is a function that takes the matrix of data as input and returns a vector of parameters within as output: where is an estimates of the true population’s parameter .
-Then, the fitted values are a function of the estimate and are defined as: Consequently, the fitted residuals, which measure the discrepancies between the observed and the fitted values, are also a function of , i.e.
+Depending on the specification of the model, the function takes as input the matrix of data and returns as output a vector of estimates, i.e. In this context, the fitted values can be seen as function of the estimate , i.e. Consequently, the fitted residuals , which measure the discrepancies between the observed and the fitted values, are also a function of , i.e.

 As we will see in Chapter 15, the assumptions on the variance of the residuals determines the optimal estimator of .
 In general, the residuals could be